 and periodic email and postal mail from Cigna stopped.
 In short,

 Cigna honors the client until the first bill arrives, at which point

 it withdraws all information about the client from their system.

-Review about: Cigna Dental Insurance.
+Product or Service Mentioned: Cigna Dental Insurance.

 Reason of review: Problems with payment.

 Preferred solution: Let the company propose a solution.